360sabirrr/Pizza_Sales_Analysis_Dashboard/README.md

 |  **Microsoft Excel** | Data visualization, dashboard creation, and analysis using charts, pivot tables, and slicers |
 |  **SQL (MS SQL Server)** | Data extraction, cleaning, aggregation, and trend analysis |

+## 📂 Dataset Information

+The dataset used in this project is **pizza_sales.csv**, which contains detailed sales records for a pizza store.
+It includes information about orders, pizza types, categories, sizes, quantities, prices, and order dates.

 ## 🔎 Key Insights
 - Total Revenue: **$71,403**
 - Average Order Value: **$38.53**